webgme/docker-worker-manager/README.md

 project seeding etc., in processes separate from the server process.

 If server execution of plugins is available (`gmeConfig.plugin.allowServerExecution = true;`) these are also handled by the SWM.
-This module will reuses the basic webgme SWM, but instead of running plugins in separate processes they are executed in docker containers.
+This module reuses the basic webgme SWM, but instead of running plugins in separate processes they are executed in docker containers.
 (This can be configured per plugin, see config/config.default.js)

 It's worth mentioning here that plugins executed on the server do not directly connect to storage database, but rather connects